rogerleite/http_monkey/Readme.md

 ## Flexibility

-You can build your own client and define how it should behave (or by request).
+You can build your own client and define how it should behave.
+You can also define behaviour by request.

 ``` ruby
     # Works with status code callbacks (here known as behaviours)